Skip to Content

 Bus accidents in New York City are often attributed to factors such as driver fatigue, mechanical failures, or challenging road conditions.
 The bustling streets of New York pose unique risks, where aggressive driving and frequent stops increase accident risk.
 Identifying the root causes in each incident not only aids in establishing liability but also in improving future safety protocols.

-Legal Process for a Bus Accident Personal Injury Lawsuit
+Legal Process for a Bus Accident Personal Injury Lawsuit in New York

-If you have been in a bus accident, the first step in the legal process is filing a notice of claim, which essentially alerts the bus company and your local courts that you are intending to sue the bus company.
+If you have been in a bus accident, the first step in the legal process is filing a notice of claim, which essentially alerts the bus company and your local courts that you intend to sue the bus company.
 While this does not effectively commence a lawsuit, it is a necessary step to take, as not filing a notice of claim results in the loss of your ability to sue.
 One must also remember to respect the statute of limitations, which, in this case, is typically two (2) or more years.
 If you have been injured by another passenger in a said bus, and not injured by the negligent or deliberately reckless actions of the bus driver, your claim will be a civil suit rather than an accident suit.

 Our expert bus accident attorney in New York is ready to provide personalized legal guidance.
-Call (646) 766-8308 to secure your consultation.
+Call (646) 760-3456 to secure your consultation.

 Frequently Asked Questions